JOHNNYMACONNY/ybf-studio/docs/information_consistency_fixes_plan.md

 # Information Consistency Guide

 ## Overview
-This guide ensures all information displayed on AudioServiceApp is consistent, accurate, and professional.
+This guide ensures all information displayed on YBF Studio is consistent, accurate, and professional.

 ## Configuration Files